 Over MiddCORE’s four weeks, you’ll be a consultant for a company, with real-life problems to solve: You’ll learn how to do field research, develop your own recommendations, and pitch original solutions

-This J-term you will have the chance to work with The LEGO Group on their strategic challenge and apply your liberal arts education to a real-world problem.
+This J-term you will have the chance to work with New Balance on their strategic challenge and apply your liberal arts education to a real-world problem.
 Come play!

 Past Strategic Challenges

 Take a look below at some of the challenges students have worked on in the past: